EMCQSL Faculty

 Gerard M. Castro, Ph.D., MPH

-Assistant Professor of Internal Medicine, Georgetown University
+Assistant Professor, School of Medicine, Georgetown University

 He received his undergraduate degree from Loyola University in Chicago and his Master of Public Health degree from the University of Illinois at Chicago in health policy and administration.
 He received a Ph.D. in Public Health Sciences at the University of Illinois at Chicago, focusing on patient safety and safety event analysis.